sfstoolbox/theory/d_wfs/index.rst

 source distribution.

-The default |WFS| driving functions for a point source in the SFS Toolbox are :eq:`freq-wfs-point` and
+The default |WFS| driving functions for a point source in the SFS Toolbox are :eq:`fd-wfs-point` and
-:eq:`freq-wfs-point-25d`.
+:eq:`fd-wfs-point-25d`.
 Transferring both to the temporal domain via an inverse Fourier transform :eq:`ifft` it follows

 .. math::